mateodaza/sippy/grants/research/QUESTBOOK-SUBMISSION-FINAL.md

 ---

-### Q: What confirmation, fallback, or dispute mechanisms are in place if an incorrect transaction is initiated?
+### What confirmation, fallback, or dispute mechanisms are in place if an incorrect transaction is initiated?

 **Pre-Transaction Protection:**
 - Transaction preview with amount, recipient phone, recipient name (if registered)